Mildred Pitts Walter: Life and career

-Walter earned a bachelor's degree in English from Southern University at New Orleans.
-She earned money for tuition by working in the defence industry during World War II.
+She earned a bachelor's degree in English from Southern University at New Orleans.
+She earned money for tuition by working in the defense industry during World War II.
 In 1944, following graduation, Walter moved to Los Angeles and worked as a school clerk.
-She completed certification requirements in elementary education at California State College.
+She completed certification requirements in elementary education at what is now California State University, Los Angeles.

 In Los Angeles, she met her husband, Earl Walter, to whom she was married from 1947 until his death in 1965.
-Both Mildred and Earl were active in civil rights activism as members of the Congress of Racial Equity (CORE), of which Earl eventually became national vice chairman.
+Both Mildred and Earl were active in civil rights activism as members of the Congress of Racial Equality (CORE), of which Earl eventually became national vice chairman.
 They had two sons.

 Walter moved to Denver, Colorado, in 1970.
 She earned a master's degree in education from the Antioch College extension in Denver.
 Walter worked as a consultant at Western Interstate Commission of Higher Education in Denver, and as a consultant teacher and lecturer at Metro State College in Denver.

-She turned 100 in 2022.
+Walter turned 100 in September 2022, and died in Redwood City, California, on May 19, 2026, at the age of 103.

 Writing

 Walter began writing when she realized there were few books for young readers about Black children written by Black authors.
 Since the publication of her first book in 1969 (Lillie of Watts, about a girl growing up in the Watts neighborhood of Los Angeles), Walter has published over 20 books for children.
 Lillie of Watts was followed by a sequel, Lillie of Watts Takes a Giant Step (1971).
 Walter's other works of fiction include Ty's One-Man Band (1980), Justin and the Best Biscuits in the World (1986), and Mariah Loves Rock (1988).

-Walter's nonfiction works include Mississippi Challenge (1992), which describes the history of African Americans in Mississippi from slavery, through the Civil War, Reconstruction, and civil rights activists' efforts to overturn racist voting laws in the state.
+Her nonfiction works include Mississippi Challenge (1992), which describes the history of African Americans in Mississippi from slavery, through the Civil War, Reconstruction, and civil rights activists' efforts to overturn racist voting laws in the state.
 Publishers Weekly wrote that "Walter's heavily footnoted text may prove somewhat slow going for the general reader, but she has uncovered much eye-opening material."
-Kirkus called it a "compelling account," and a "sobering message about the real cost of democracy."
+Kirkus called it a "compelling account", and a "sobering message about the real cost of democracy".

 Walter's 2011 historical fiction novel, The Second Daughter: The Story of a Slave Girl, is based on the true story of Mum Bett, a former slave who successfully sued for her freedom.

-In a 2019 article in The Lion and the Unicorn, Karen Chandler calls The Second Daughter (along with Joyce Hansen's novels that foreground young Black protagonists) "just as relevant, arguably, as they were when they first fifteen or twenty years ago."
-She adds that these books "offer a much-needed antidote to a U.S. popular culture that conveys the assumption that white persons' actions, beliefs, and values are standard."
+In a 2019 article in The Lion and the Unicorn, Karen Chandler calls The Second Daughter (along with Joyce Hansen's novels that foreground young Black protagonists) "just as relevant, arguably, as they were when they first appeared fifteen or twenty years ago".
+She adds that these books "offer a much-needed antidote to a U.S. popular culture that conveys the assumption that white persons' actions, beliefs, and values are standard".

 The University Press of Mississippi published Walter's autobiography, Something Inside So Strong: Life in Pursuit of Choice, Courage, and Change, in 2019.